-Leisurely Manor is a spacious holiday home with a fully equipped kitchen, two lounge areas, 3 large bedrooms, off street parking and 1.5 bathrooms.
+Leisurely Manor is a spacious holiday home with a fully equipped kitchen, two lounge areas, 3 large bedrooms, off street parking and 1.5 bathrooms with two toilets.

 Original polished floorboards, high ceilings, leadlight doors and windows, a lovely garden and more await you.